1. Mawlynnong Village (Shillong)

-If you are a true trekker, then the Laitlum Canyon should make it to your bucket list of trekking expeditions in the north east.
-The terrain is a bit difficult to maneuver but with the right tools and a firm grasp of the local guidelines, it is a trek worth taking.
+If you are a true trekker, then the Laitlum Canyon should make it to your bucket list of trekking expeditions in the northeast.
+The terrain is a bit difficult to manoeuvre but with the right tools and a firm grasp of the local guidelines, it is a trek worth taking.
 Easily completed in the span of about 4-5 hours, the panoramic view of Meghalaya from the top if breathtaking.
 A multitude of hues, from browns to various reds at sunrise and sunset and earthy tones during the day with an incomprehensibly unending stretch of space on all four sides is astounding.
 On your way back down, be sure to ask for directions to the Lwai falls to overcome the weariness of this trek in Meghalaya.

 3. Double Decker Living Root Bridge (Nongriat Village, Cherapunjee)

 The Double Decker Living Root Bridge, in the heart of the rainiest place in India, Cherapunjee, Meghalaya is known worldwide as one of the most unique naturally formed structures, that stands strongly since its inception and is frequented by travelers from around the world.
 But like it's said, all good things come after a tumultous journey, the trek to the bridge located in Nongriat Village, Cherapunjee is not for the faint hearted.
 After about 2000 slippery steps down the moss covered stairs, where even athletes need to carry a cane to avoid an injury, the bridge comes into one's line of sight.
 Nevertheless, this makes it one of the places to visit in Meghalaya which you can't afford to miss!